evansmwangik/josephs-retail-store-performance-data-analysis-Excel/README.md

 2. Even with the regular discounts on products, the total revenue has consistently stayed above the product cost of production in all quarters.
 3. The leading store, by profit, is the store in the West in all the years combined.
 4. The leading product category, by profit, is Electronics in all the years combined.
+5. High product count, generally, does not equal high profit as seen when comparing year 2023 vs 2022 for the mentioned metrics.

 More insights can be found in the dashboard included in the `Retail Analytics - Dash.xlsx` file.